wblakecaldwell/fun-with-c/README.md

     struct sudoku_grid
     {
         // All remaining possibilities - a bitmask; each bit position equal to (value - 1).
-        // Set to 0 for cells that are already solved. unsigned int possibilities[9][9];
+        // Set to 0 for cells that are already solved, initialized to 511 (0b111111111) unsigned int possibilities[9][9];

         // The known value at any cell, indexed as [row][col].